YonathanKevin20/laravel-blog/README.md

 # blog-laravel

 I learned Laravel and this is the result.
 This project uses Laravel 5.6.
 There are some plugins I used here.
-Its makes it easier to develop project.
+Its makes me easier to develop project.